abhijitrahangdale/Library-Management-System-/README.md

     (CURRENT_DATE - ist.issued_date) > 30
 ORDER BY 1
 ```
-**Task 14**: Update Book Status on Return                                                                                                                           Write a query to update the status of books in the books table to "Yes" when they are returned (based on entries in the return_status table).
+**Task 14: Update Book Status on Return**
+Write a query to update the status of books in the books table to "Yes" when they are returned (based on entries in the return_status table).